mauskin/htmlbench/README.md

 # html-bench

-Generate HTML with familiar API when there’s no browser around.
+Generate HTML using common interface when there’s no browser around.
+If you have a browser probably you’re better off with DOM.